MigashaneVictoire/new_york_city_dog_bites/README.md

     - Use human-based splitting.

   * Explore the data
-    * Use Recursive Feature Elimination to determine best features for wine quality
+    * Use datetime resampling to explore diffent instances.
-    * Answer the questions:
-        * Does the average quality score differ between red or white wines?
-        * Is there a relationship between volatile acidity and density?
-        * What does clustering show us about this correlation?
-        * Is there a relationship between density and alcohol level?
+        * Are there any noticeable trends in the number of dog bites over time?
+        * Do dog bites exhibit seasonal patterns?
+Are certain months or seasons associated with a higher number of incidents?
+        * Are there specific days of the week when dog bites are more frequent than others?
+Do weekends or weekdays show different patterns?
+        * **What impact does dog bite have in differnt locations?
         * Is there a relationship between volatile acidity and free sulfur dioxide?

   * Develop a model to predict wine quality score